 (Just so that everything is upfront: I did pay full price for the Pro.
 The conversion kit and Flair Signature brew head, on the other hand, I got free of charge)

 Before we dive into the real review and comparison, let’s address some frequently asked questions.

 - Crema?
 Yes, the Flair does make genuine espresso with crema and all.
 It performs well around 6-9 bars of pressure.
-It’s possible to go even higher up, but the company does not advise this.
+Going even higher up is possible, but the company does not advise this.

 - Difference in quality?
 There should be no quality difference in espresso between the standard and the Pro version.
 The company states this, and it’s backed up by my observation.

 - Need a grinder?
 Yes, you need a proper grinder to get good results with the Flair.
 Most grinders under $150 won’t make the cut.

 You should check out this relatively quick and simple video to get an idea of the workflow and the different parts of the device before we go into the next section of the comparison.
 Then everything will make more sense.

 Other things to be aware of?

 All the Flairs (Classic, Signature & Pro) have a lot in common.
 Let me tackle a few drawbacks with this kind of device in general before we dive into the more nitty-gritty comparison.